sophi890/PM_COVID_ecoinference/README.md

 ## Code

- - **Preprocessing.R** includes the code to extract all necessary data and prepocess data for statistical analyses.
+ - **Preprocessing.R** includes the code to extract all necessary data and preprocess data for statistical analyses.
- - **ecoreg_random.stan** is the stan file for the main analysis. **ecoreg_random_fixedoffset.stan** is the stan file for some sensitivity analyses.
+ - **hierbayes_main.stan** is the stan file for the main analysis.
+Stan files for sensitivity analyses can be found in the folder **sensitivity**.
  - **RCCluster** contains R files and shell files for running all models on the FAS RC cluster.
 In particular, **fit_main.R** contained within includes code to run the main model.
- - **print_results.R** includes the code to print OR estimates and confidence intervals in the Main Text and Supplementary Materials.
+ - **print_results.R** includes the code to print OR estimates and confidence intervals in the Main Text.
- - **Figure.R** includes the code to generate figures in the Main Text and Supplementary Materials.
+ - **Figure.R** includes the code to generate figures in the Main Text.

 ## Data